Sylmar, Los Angeles: Postwar

-Two weeks later, normalcy had returned to many in the San Fernando Valley, but in Sylmar, according to The New York Times,The community looks like a battlefield.
+The community looks like a battlefield.
 Dozens of houses are twisted beyond repair.
 Families camp out in tents or trailers on front lawns, afraid to return even to those houses not condemned ...
 All homes have been without water for drinking, cooking and flushing toilets, although some service has been restored in the last few days.
 There is no gas, no heat.
 Telephones are still out.
 Housewives must travel out of the community to find grocery stores that are still open.
 On top of that, Sylmar feels that it has been forgotten ...